Ten Things I Couldn’t Live Without

-If you have even the sniff of a bad back, or aching shoulders or if you’re just normal in any way, you will find that months and months of feeding you baby (via boob or bottle), holding them in your arms, takes a huge toll on your back, neck, in fact your whole body.
+If you have even the sniff of a bad back, or aching shoulders or if you’re just normal in any way, you will find that months and months of feeding your baby (via boob or bottle), holding them in your arms takes a huge toll on your back, neck, in fact your whole body.
 I found a feeding pillow was just the simplest solution to make life much more comfortable during the many, many (many) hours of breast feeding I endured/enjoyed.
 As your baby gets a bit older and starts to sit up, the pillow can also double up as a useful safety apparatus to put around your baby in case of any ‘tip-overs’.

 8. Napisan and a bucket (or two)

 There are many, many stain removal products on the market.
 You may (or may not) become intimately involved with one or two once you start a family!
 There is only one for me.
 Napisan.
 Get it from your local supermarket.
 Job done.